Skip to main content

 Many people who take NSAIDs, like naproxen and ibuprofen, also need to take antireflux medications to combat side effects like upset stomach and reflux.

-Antireflux medications can also help protect the stomach and gut from acid damage.
-They help combat the risk of developing ulcers and gut irritation while taking NSAIDs.
+Antireflux medications also help lower the risk of ulcers and gut irritation that people can develop from taking NSAIDs.

-But one drawback is that some antireflux medications can also cause erectile dysfunction.
-H2 blockers are a class of antireflux medications that are strongly linked to erectile dysfunction and include:
+But some antireflux medications can also cause ED.
+H2 blockers are a class of antireflux medications that are strongly linked to ED.
+They include:

 • Cimetidine (Tagamet)